-How to Buy a Home Without a 20% Down Payment
+How to Buy a Home in Hawaii Without a 20% Down

 One of the first things you’ll hear when you start considering homeownership is that you’ll need a hefty chunk of change upfront.
-Most financial planners recommend putting down a 20% down payment.
-On the current national median home price of $306,700, that comes to $61,340.
-And that’s serious money.
-Here on the Big Island along the Kona Coast the average median price is hovering around $575,000.
+So what are your options and how to buy a home in Hawaii without the 20% down option.
+Financial planners recommend putting down a 20% down payment for your best return and rates.
+Here on the Big Island along the Kona and Kohala Coast the average median price for a residential home is hovering around $950,000.
 Consider your options!
+Review some of the latest Market Reports.

 If you don’t happen to have that kind of cash on hand, you’re not alone!
 Thankfully, there are other ways to go about buying a home that don’t require you to put 20% down, like the following: